po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/04-Stu_Handlebars-Expressions/README.md

 ## 💡 Hints

-* How can you make sure that the correct template is rendered?
+* How can you make sure that the correct Handlebars.js template is rendered?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can we render an array of objects using Handlebars?
+* How can we render an array of objects using Handlebars.js?

 Use [Google](https://www.google.com) or another search engine to research this.